mirzox/GmailService/README.md

 # To run code you should create .env file
 ![img.png](img.png)

-to get PASSWORD you should to go to this web page

 # How to create and use app passwords
 1. Open the [Google Account page](https://myaccount.google.com/personal-info)